aligajani/PyQuote/README.md

 #####Beautify your quotes

-PyQuote is a simple script that allows you to overlay a quote and it's author on a well design template.
+PyQuote is a simple script that allows you to overlay a quote and it's author on a well designed template.
 PyQuote is kind of clever too.
 The red bar grows with the number of lines in your text.

 ![image](http://i.imgur.com/aTKFVQj.png)